We shall explain why the physics of sailing directly upwind is the same as the physics of sailing directly downwind, faster than the wind.

 The same concept is critical to understanding how a jet engine, and in particular why it rotates the right way, as discussed in reference 2.

-Bottom line: If you can sail directly upwind, you can sail directly downwind faster than the wind.
-The principle of relativity guarantees it.
+One part of this story is particularly simple: If you can sail directly upwind, you can sail directly downwind faster than the wind.
+And vice versa.
+Galileo’s principle of relativity guarantees it.